State & Political System

 The Prime Minister is elected by the National Assembly, at the proposal of the President of the Republic.
 Cabinet ministers are also elected by the National Assembly, at the proposal of the Prime Minister.

-The government is composed of 15 ministers plus one minister without portfolio.
+The government is composed of 14 ministers plus 2 ministers without portfolio.
 The Council of Ministers as a whole and each cabinet minister are accountable to the National Assembly.
 The government proposes laws, general acts, regulations and state policies to the National Assembly for all socio-economic and political areas, and supervises state administration through ministers.